Active Category Design

 Mike Bruno

-I've spent two decades helping companies figure out what they actually stand for, first building and leading strategy teams inside the agency world, then as a partner at a category-design firm where I built the repeatable process behind the category work for companies like Cloudflare, HubSpot, and DocuSign.
+I've spent two decades helping companies figure out what they actually stand for, first building and leading strategy teams inside big agencies, then as a partner at a category-design firm where I built the repeatable process behind the category work for companies like Cloudflare, HubSpot, and DocuSign.

 So I give the tools away, and I help the founders who want a partner when the stakes are high.